 There are a number of ways in which jak-relatives could be approached in the future and in which their study could help us further our understanding of relativization, clausal complementation, and reference.
 It would be beneficial, for instance, to investigate how the jak complementizer in jak-relatives fits the broader typological landscape of epistemic/evidential complementizers (see, e.g., Boye et al. 2015; Boye & Kehayov 2016), as well as how it compares to morphologically and possibly semantically related phenomena in other Slavic languages (Jędrzejowski 2020).
+Relatedly, one could investigate the relation between jak-relatives and discourse particles (like the German ja, doch or the Czech vždyť, přece; see e.g. Nekula 1996; Grosz 2021), which also appeal to the hearer's epistemic state or the common ground.
 Another question is whether it is possible to trace the diachronic development of jak-relatives and whether the synchronic pattern described in section 6 has any diachronic underpinnings.
-Next, one could be more explicit about the formal semantics of the jak complementizer and attempt to find systematic connections to the recently developed semantics of 'how' in eventive complements (Umbach et al. 2021; Liefke to appear) or to the formal semantics of complementation more generally (Moulton 2009; Elliott 2017; a.o.).
-Last but not least, our analysis of jakrelatives and demonstratives poses a challenge to Potts's (2005) idea that conventional implicatures can never be arguments of at-issue meanings.
-More particularly, it calls for a deeper investigation of affective and recognitional demonstratives, which so far have resisted systematic formal semantic treatment.
+Next, one could be more explicit about the formal semantics of the jak complementizer and attempt to find systematic connections to the recently developed semantics of 'how' in eventive complements (Umbach et al. 2021; Liefke 2021) or to the formal semantics of complementation more generally (Moulton 2009; Elliott 2017; a.o.).
+Last but not least, our analysis of jak-relatives and demonstratives poses a challenge to Potts's (2005) idea that conventional implicatures can never be arguments of at-issue meanings.
+On the empirical side, this calls for a deeper formal semantic investigation of affective and recognitional demonstratives.
+On the theoretical side, it would be beneficial to compare Potts's (2005) system to alternative approaches to CI-like meanings (e.g. McCready 2010; Gutzmann 2015).